-Here is an example with a flow to give special responses to mentions of the user's favorite coffee.
+Here is an example with a flow to give special responses to mentions of the user's coffee type.
 The fallback response should be set as the last transition, but in this case it isn't.
-If someone mentions espresso as their favorite type of coffee, they would see the fallback response.
+If someone mentions espresso as a coffee type of choice, they would see the fallback response.
 This is how to fix it:

 If the issue has nothing to do with ordering, you may need to check the language conditions used in the transitions to be sure they are doing what you expect.
 Maybe the input triggered the flow, but failed to meet the additional constraint given by the transition condition.

 One source of error might be a failure to use the Teneo Lexical Resources.
-If the condition you generated looks like this:
+If the condition is created without Language Objects it should look like this:

 This section tells you how to assign the Teneo Lexical Resources to your solution.
-After re-generating the above condition in a solution using the English TLR, the condition should look more like this:
+After re-generating the above condition in a solution using the English Teneo Lexical Resources, the condition should look more like this:

-As a general rule, transitions leaving non-output nodes (script nodes, junctions, flow links) should be set to Continues without input.
+As a general rule, for transitions leaving non-output nodes (script nodes, junctions, flow links) Get input before continuing should be unselected.